Jadesstars/EldenRing-SaveStateLinux/README.md

     simply open your terminal/command prompt of choice and paste this:

     rm -f $HOME/savestatescriptFolder/saveFileScript.txt
-then you re-run the script and choose one of the other options that are presented to you, repeat until you have the correct game files, or manually type it if it isnt show in the list of available options.
+this is to remove the file that the script generates as "location of save information" by removing this you reset the script to try looking again, and generating a new file. then you re-run the script and choose one of the other options that are presented to you, repeat until you have the correct game files, or manually type it if it isnt show in the list of available options.